For Moses writes about the righteousness that is based on the law, that the person who does the commandments shall live by them.

 This obviously results in a lawless Gospel.
 My commentary on Romans provides a fuller treatment, showing why and how this is an egregious error.
 The end result is a neutered Gospel of personal salvation only—the “Gospel according to St. Evangelical”.
 A Gospel that is voided of God’s power to bring the Kingdom of God in terms of cultural and civilisational renewal.
 As I will show, momentarily, God’s law is his wisdom for man’s life and prosperity in this world.

-Whereas, my proposal shows that, rather than a dispensational contrast between law and grace, Romans 10:5-6 is a functional comparison of two equal but complementary principles – law and grace – that function simultaneously in all iterations of God’s covenant, older and newer.
+Whereas, my proposal shows that, rather than a dispensational contrast that posits law versus grace, Romans 10:5-6 is a functional comparison of two equal but complementary principles – law and grace – that function simultaneously in all iterations of God’s covenant, older and newer.
 Law is, consequently, integral to the Gospel for the Christian era.

 Paul not only declares that “All Scripture is God breathed and profitable” – which categorically includes the law – but also that the law is “holy and righteous and good” (Rom 7:12).
 Not only so, it is, in fact, “spiritual “ (Rom 7:14).

 Nevertheless, the majority position sets up the teachings of Christ and his apostles – the NT – in opposition to the law – the OT.
 It posits a radical discontinuity between old and new covenants.
 How can this but not come under the rubrics of Antinomianism and Marcionism?

 The Promise of the Law: “that you might live and prosper in the land”